 When we originally explored the best places to live if you love poker, Texas wasn’t really on our radar.
 The legality of poker in the state is in a bit of a grey area.
 Poker is played in clubs that you have to join, also paying a timed seat fee, and raking is illegal.
 But in legal victory after legal victory, it is clear that Texas poker rooms are here to stay.
 And stay they will.

 There are over 50 card rooms in Texas.
 You read that right – 50.
 And while Texas is a big state, there are several tight clusters of rooms in major cities.
-There are 6 rooms in Austin alone, including the famous Lodge Poker Club owned by Brad Owen, Andrew Neeme, and Doug Polk.
+There are six rooms in Austin alone, including the famous Lodge Poker Club owned by Brad Owen, Andrew Neeme, and Doug Polk.
 While we have not yet visited, the Lodge is reportedly a poker player’s dream.
 With 82 tables, two to four tournaments a day, and numerous active cash tables to choose from, the Lodge alone is arguably a reason to live in Austin.

-If you get bored of poker in Austin, there are another 7 poker rooms in nearby San Antonio.
+If you get bored of poker in Austin, there are another seven poker rooms in nearby San Antonio.
 And if you’re willing to drive the three hours to Houston, there are a whopping 18 rooms in that city as well.

 While Texas is a bit hot for our taste, Austin has many non-poker reasons to recommend it.
 From the food, to the cultural scene, the outdoor recreation, and the music, Austin has a lot going for it.
 And for the poker playing public (and the poker playing nomads), I might add that Texas is a state with no income taxes.
 So it’s got that going for it.
-Austin is high on our list of places due for a poker pilgrimage, and we will likely be taking a long visit there within the next year.
+Austin is high on our list of places due for a poker pilgrimage, and we will likely be taking a long visit there within the next year or so.

 What Happened to Massachusetts?